“Silent night, burning bright“

 At Advent some people go to church and arrange Bible reading at home.
 In fact Advent is the time of repentance and fasting.
 But for children it’s time of magic and presents.
 On December the 1st, Austrian children get advent calendars, divided into 24 sections with small surprises inside.
 “For my daughter Olivia I prefer to do it myself”, Elza tells.
 “Children write a wish-letter to the Christ Child.
 Besides, we bake cookies together.
 Every family has its own favorite recipes.
 I grew up with these customs and would like to pass on our daughter Olivia!
 We enjoy being together during Advent time.
 It is for me a time of reflection and meditation”.

 - Olivia Ratz makes an advent wreath herself with help of her mother.

-- Christmas and waiting for it is the favorite time for the Ratz family.
+- Waiting for Christmas is the favorite time of the Ratz family.